Click to Visit

 No 1 Court

-Opening for the Crown, Mr Nigel Sweeney QC, outlined the events leading to last year's three tragic nail bombings.
-The court learned that Copeland had formerly been a member of the far-right British National Party, and had been impressed by the carnage caused by the Atlanta bombing during the 1996 Olympics.
+Opening for the Crown, Mr Nigel Sweeney QC, outlined the events leading to the three tragic nail bombings.
+The court learned that Copeland had formerly been a member of the far-right British National Party, and had been impressed by the carnage caused by the Atlanta bombing during the 96 Olympics.
 At the time he was just 19 years-old.

 He had admitted to detectives that he "fervently" believed in the white-supremacist doctrine of the German Nazi Party, telling them that he read Hitler's 'Mien Kampffe' avidly.
 During one police interview, Copeland said: "I am a Nazi, whatever you want to call me.
 I believe in a ruling master race.
 Racial dominance should belong to us."